 1.1Stir the soup, water, rice, peas and taco seasoning in a 12" x 8" shallow baking dish.2.2Top with chicken.
 Season chicken as desired.
 Cover.3.3Bake at 375 degrees for 45 minute or until done.
 Top with cheese and crushed Fritos or Dorritos.

-Since I have been grain free now for over a year, I think I'll try this one for myself!
+Since I have been grain free now two years, I think I'll try this one for myself!

 Follow Elena LaVictoire's board Our Lady of Guadalupe on Pinterest.